jdeluyck/scripts/README.md

 They're available without any warranty whatsoever that they'll do what you want them to do.
 They might eat your cat, replace all your data with pictures of unicorns, who knows.

-All scripts here are covered by the [Gnu Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+All scripts here are covered by the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 You're free to use them as long as you give me credit (either linking to this repository, or to https://kcore.org/)